Supporting Better Maternal Health Experiences and Outcomes — For EveryoneSeptember 09, 2022

 Leaders in the health care industry are joining forces to dismantle systemic structures that have supported a legacy of inequities that continue to negatively impact the health of Americans, especially people of color.
 Eliminating the barriers to good health requires partnerships between organizations to address racism and the impact of social determinants of health.

-Dr. Gina Cuyler, Vice President of Health Equity and Community Investments at Excellus BlueCross BlueShield states:
+Dr. Kathleen Robischon, MD, Vice President of Medical Affairs at Excellus BlueCross BlueShield states:

-Health equity is achieved when every person has the opportunity to attain his or her full health potential where no one is disadvantaged from achieving this potential because of social position or other socially determined circumstances.
+Health equity is achieved when every person has the opportunity to attain their full health potential where no one is disadvantaged from achieving this potential because of social position or other socially determined circumstances.

 Existing disparities in maternal care